matt-lin/Simpatico-Pup/README.md

 <br />*Jeff Yu, Gilbert Lo, Licong Wang, Jack Chen, Alex Ho, Zipei Wang*

 How the app addresses customer's need
-SimpaticoPup is a website that collect crowd sourced data about the health, temperament and suitability of pet dogs of various breeds, and from various sources (dog breeders).
+<br />SimpaticoPup is a website that collect crowd sourced data about the health,
+temperament and suitability of pet dogs of various breeds, and from various sources (dog breeders).
 This site can reduce and discourage irresponsible dog breeding (by giving dog lovers a clear and superior way to identify responsibly